Azure-Samples/azure-spring-boot-samples/cosmos/azure-spring-data-cosmos/spring2-samples/cosmos-aad-sample/README.md

     - Replace `<TENANT_ID>` with `Directory (tenant) ID` from the portal.
     - Replace `<CLIENT_ID>` with `Application (client) ID` from the portal
     - Replace `<CLIENT_SECRET>` with the application secret value you created earlier
-    - For the value of `cosmos.defaultScope` replace the `<COSMOS_ACCOUNT>` part with the name of your Cosmos DB account (note this is used to test connection to AAD)
+    - For the value of `cosmos.defaultScope` replace the `<COSMOS_ACCOUNT>` part with the name of your Cosmos DB account (note this is used to test connection to Microsoft Entra ID)

 ### Configure RBAC for your Cosmos DB account